Dissipative processes at the acoustic horizon: Phonon tunneling

-\textit{Phonon tunneling} - \mc{We have seen how the viscous coefficients rule the macroscopic behaviour of the background fluid, i.e. its response to a perturbation of the velocity field (or of the sound velocity).
-We now enter the nature of this process and show that it can} be interpreted as the consequence of phonons tunneling the acoustic horizon.
-World-lines of phonons are null geodesics of the acoustic metric, \mm{see~\eqref{eq:metric}} , and their dispersion law depends on the position with respect to the horizon, see Eq.~\eqref{eq:E+_approx} and the discussion in~\cite{Mannarelli:2020ebs}.
+We have seen how the viscous coefficients rule the macroscopic behaviour of the background fluid, i.e. its response to a perturbation of the velocity field (or of the sound velocity).
+We now enter the nature of this process and show that it can be interpreted as the consequence of phonons tunneling the acoustic horizon.
+In doing this we have to take into account that world-lines of phonons are null geodesics of the acoustic metric, see~\eqref{eq:metric} , and their dispersion law depends on the position with respect to the horizon, see the definition of $E_+$ in Eq.~\eqref{Eq:Ep} and the discussion in~\cite{Mannarelli:2020ebs}.